20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 When visiting the Castle of Paderne today, you’ll see the remains of a trapezoidal structure, almost a hectare in size, surrounded by thick walls and a tower/gate with a walkway made of Taipa (a mixture of mud, chalk, lime and aggregate that sets like concrete).

-You can visit the Castle of Paderne by car, but my recommendation is to book this Quad-biking Tour that combines thrilling driving with historic sightseeing.
+You can visit the Castle of Paderne by car, but I recommend booking this Quad-biking Tour that combines thrilling driving with historic sightseeing.
 I’ve done that and I had so much fun!

 the remains of a trapezoidal structure, almost a hectare in size and a tree at Paderne Castle, Albufeira